ParkJHyun/Tutorial_ROSpy/Readme.md

 I referenced this book http://www.yes24.com/24/goods/37617833

+Here, most code is in https://github.com/Jpub/ROS because I referenced it

 Before You start, Please ready for below operation

 - Have labtop with Ubuntu 16.04(LTS) and installed ROS Kinetic